gTile/gTile/README.md

 * Grid size is specified as "XxY", where X represents a number of columns and Y represents a number of rows.
 E.g. 3x3 divides the screen into 3 columns and 3 rows, the same way as in grid schemes under *General*.
 * Grid size can be omitted.
 In that case preset will use the current grid set by the user in the UI or through the keyboard shortcut.
-* If grid size is specified in the first place, it can be omitted in the subsequent places. gTile will use the grid size specified in the first place.
-E.g. `3x3 1:1 1:1, 2:2 2:2` (when `2:2 2:2` is triggered, gTile will use 3x3 grid size).
+* If grid size is specified in the first place, it can be omitted in the subsequent places.
+HyprWM will use the grid size specified in the first place.
+E.g. `3x3 1:1 1:1, 2:2 2:2` (when `2:2 2:2` is triggered, HyprWM will use 3x3 grid size).
 * Grids defined in the presets can differ from the grid sizes defined in the *General* tab.

 ### Shortcuts